Pylons/waitress/docs/design.rst

 threads are in use, scheduled tasks will wait in a queue for a worker thread to become available.

-I/O is always done asynchronously (by asyncore) in the main thread.
-Worker threads never do any I/O.  This means that 1) a large number of clients can be connected to the server at once and 2) worker threads will never be hung up trying to send data to a slow client.
+I/O is always done asynchronously (by :term:`wasyncore`) in the main thread.
+Worker threads never do any I/O.
+This means that

+#.  a large number of clients can be connected to the server at once, and
+#.  worker threads will never be hung up trying to send data to a slow client.

 No attempt is made to kill a "hung thread".
 It's assumed that when a task (application logic) starts that it will eventually complete.
 If for some